B1nus/wezy/README.md

 ## Downloading code from the internet
 You are free to download the code in any way of your chosing.
 Using `$ git submodule` is a good idea.
 # Comptime
-Any expression that is known at compile time can be evaluated at compile time using the `comptime` keyword.
-This functionality is borrowed from zig.
+Force any expression to be evaluated at compile time using `comptime`.
+This functionality is borrowed from [zig](https://zig.guide/language-basics/comptime).

-Any expressiom that would normaly require error handling that is compile time known can omit the error handling.
-The compiler will throw an error if the expression is evaluated to be an error.
 # Try
 `try function()` is syntax sugar for the code block:
 ```